Teaching Jobs in Jamaica

 Salary and benefits when teaching in Jamaica

-The salary for teaching in Jamaica can vary depending on qualifications and experience, but the average salary is between $44,000 - $50,000 USD.
+The salary for teaching in Jamaica can vary depending on qualifications and experience, but the average salary is between $44,000 – $50,000 USD a year.
 The cost of living in Jamaica is moderate, so most educators will find that they are able to live comfortably and enjoy the lifestyle.

 What you need to teach in Jamaica

 Qualifications for teaching in Jamaica vary, though most positions will require teachers to have a Bachelor’s degree.
 The certification process may vary from that of North America or the UK, though teachers that have a valid teaching license will be offered a more competitive salary.
-The more experience that teachers have, the more likely they will be to be successful in securing a position.
+The more experience that teachers have, the more likely they will be to be successful in securing a teaching job in Jamaica.

 Teachers interested in teaching overseas in Jamaica will need a work visa.
 Many schools will sponsor international teachers and ESL teachers in order to obtain their visa.